Katie Holmes and Suri Cruise Make Surprise Appearance to Introduce Taylor Swift at Jingle Ball

 “She’s one of our favorite performers, and who is it tonight?” the “Dawson’s Creek” alum said, kicking things off.
 Suri — who was sporting a star printed dress with a red hair bow and Mary Janes — yelled with exuberance: “Taylor Swift!”

 Swift performed hits like “Shake It Off” and “Look What You Made Me Do” during her set.
-She wore a black sequined off-the-shoulder top paired with barely-there short shorts and combat boots featuring gold stud and zipper embellishments.
+She wore a black sequined off-the-shoulder top paired with barely-there short shorts and combat boots featuring gold stud and zipper embellishments from Balmain.

 Want more?